Differences between egg donation and embryo donation

 - The embryo generated from fertilization or the donor embryo be implanted into the recipient female’s uterus.
 If implantation is successful, nature will own course and the baby will grow naturally.

 - The last step of implantation is the same for both embryo and egg donation.
 One or more embryos will be transferred to the recipient’s uterus with the help of a catheter.
-To avoid the risks of multiple pregnancy, laws of certain states minimize the number of transferable embryos to two.
+To avoid the risks of multiple pregnancies, laws of certain states minimize the number of transferable embryos to two.